The Plague (British band): The X Tapes

-Reunion
+Reunion and later years

 The Plague got back together in 2005 when Gareth and Greg, who had remained in-touch, contacted Marc.
 Graham Robinson declined to rejoin, possibly because he is now living in Scotland, making rehearsals a difficult matter.
 They employed Chris Gambold as their replacement bassist and he was with the band until 2016.
 Since their reactivation, The Plague have played gigs in London and are working towards recording and releasing an album of brand new recordings, containing both new and old material.

 The Plague released their latest album What Do You Expect in 2015.
 The album includes some originals such as "End of the World" and "On the Dole" as well as some new songs.
 All of which are available on their BandCamp page.
 In 2016, they have played numerous gigs in and around London playing old and new songs such as "In Love", their most popular song, and "Whammy Bar," their latest song.
 A couple of venues they have played being the Tottenham Chances Club and The Gunners.
 They have been promoting What Do You Expect as well as The X Tapes albums.

+The group's single "In Love" was included on the Gary Crowley’s Punk and New Wave 77 track various artists compilation that was released in 2017.

+The group played the Prince Albert in Brighton on Monday 30 December 2019.
+Their performance got them a good review by Scene Sussex in the site's January 2, 2020 publication.